-Prior to reading, ask learners to define the word "nocturnal" in their own words.
+- Prior to reading, ask learners to define the word "nocturnal" in their own words.
 Then, provide photographs of different types of animals (e.g., fox, bear, pangolin, sugar glider, snake, rooster, squirrel, possum).
-Encourage learners

-- Before reading each text, allow children to explore the title, pictures, and overall organization of the text.
+Encourage learners to (a) name each animal and (b) complete the picture-sorting activity of "nocturnal" and "not nocturnal" animals using a graphic organizer. - Before reading each text, allow children to explore the title, pictures, and overall organization of the text.
 As participants turn the pages, explain that the book is organized by chapter numbers.

 Challenge learners to think about how each chapter might differ.
 Then, ask children to make a prediction about one or two important events that will take place in the story (picture walk).

 Have each child support the prediction with specific details from the illustrations. - Tell the children that stories can be "fiction" (make believe) or "nonfiction" (real).
 Pose the following questions: Do the animals in the story act like real animals?
 Do real animals talk?
 How are these animals different than real animals?
 How would animals act in a nonfiction book?
 Have you read a nonfiction book about an animal?
-What did you learn?

-Learner understanding of the author and illustrator is an important foundational skill.
+What did you learn? - Learner understanding of the author and illustrator is an important foundational skill.
 Ask: Who is the author of the book?
 What is the author's job?
 Who is the illustrator?
 What is the illustrator's job?
-Why are both roles important?

-Define alliteration for participants using a simple explanation, such as: a sentence or phrase with words that have the same letter or sound.
+Why are both roles important? - Define alliteration for participants using a simple explanation, such as: a sentence or phrase with words that have the same letter or sound.
 Display the title of the book to the learners.
 Ask: Why is this title an example of alliteration?
 Can you find more examples of alliteration as you read?
 Use a graphic organizer like the one below to keep track of the phrases identified by students while reading.

-Letter or Sound Μ Words from the Book Moonlight Meeting
+Letter or Sound M Words from the Book Moonlight Meeting